StableAML: Machine Learning for Behavioral Wallet Detection in Stablecoin Anti-Money Laundering on Ethereum: Results and Discussion

 The analysis reveals a clear behavioral separation between the risk categories.
 Comparing across the classes (horizontally), we observe substantial consistency: features predictive for the \textit{Normal} class generally retain relevance for the \textit{Blocklisted} class, and vice versa.
 However, a vertical comparison of the features within each class reveals distinct behavioral profiles that align with classical money laundering stages \citep{lin2023understanding}:

 \begin{enumerate} \item \textit{\textbf{Normal}}: As expected, this class exhibits uniformly low feature importance across the illicit-specific indicators.
-The model distinguishes benign activity by the absence of the strong, coordinated signals present in the suspicious categories, providing a data-driven justification for our three-class framework.
+The model distinguishes benign activity by the absence of the strong, coordinated signals present in the suspicious categories.
+Moreover, rather than relying on this absence alone, the model actively identifies benign complexity.
+For instance, legitimate high-frequency actors (e.g., arbitrage bots) are distinguished by their interactions with public protocols (\texttt{sentToSC}) and account longevity (\texttt{activeMonths}), rather than generic transaction volume.
+By contrasting these benign markers with the structural obfuscation signatures of the illicit classes (\texttt{hasProxyBehaviour}, \texttt{2ndWithFlagged}), the framework avoids penalizing standard Web3 financial complexity, ensuring it targets genuine money-laundering typologies instead.

 \item \textit{\textbf{Cybercrime}}: This class is characterized by complex network features, including cluster membership derivatives (\texttt{isPartOfClusterFrom}, \texttt{isPartOfClusterTo}) and indirect relational exposure (\texttt{2ndWithMultipleSameValue}).
 This deep, structured signal is consistent with the automated \textit{layering} stage.
 Professionalized groups route funds through numerous intermediary wallets to obscure origins, often responding to enforcement by increasing transaction hops and shifting to decentralized bridges \citep{griffin2025cryptoaml}.